-3.1 On average, Bath's P&R are only 41% full and only see capacity stretched due to known seasonal events
+4.3 cont.
+On average, Bath's P&R are only 41% full and only see capacity stretched due to known seasonal events

 - The above chart provides a more detailed picture of Park and Ride usage during the day.
-The trend is similar by location. - In addition average usage shows that 1,657 spaces are unused each day and maximum average 1,143 spaces unused
+The trend is similar by location. - In addition average usage shows that 1,657 spaces are unused each day and maximum average 1,143 spaces unused - The are wide variations in usage levels as a result of specific events.
+The Xmas market and December period are the busiest period Between 1st March 2015 and 29th February 2016 capacity levels reached 100% on 21 days at one or - There are 19 days when average Park and Ride capacity exceeded 80%.
+Of these 17 were as a result of the Xmas Market.